wing5wong/artisan-whs-static/source/_events/2022-07-07_future-focus-evening.md

 title: Future Focus Evening
 date: 2022-08-24T21:26:39.831Z
 ---
-Our Future Focus Evening is on Thursday 25 August.
+Our Future Focus Evening is on Thursday 25 August, between 5.30pm-7pm in the School Library.

-Presentation for parents in the Library related to subjects offered for 2023 – details to be provided closer to the date.
+Parents and students are welcome to come along any time between 5.30pm-7pm for an informative presentation from teachers related to subjects offered for 2023.